top of page

 Empathy is an essential component of effective communication, and public speaking fosters this trait in children.
 When preparing for presentations, kids consider how their audience might feel and react.
 For example, if a child presents on a challenging social issue like bullying, they might think about the emotions of both the victims and the perpetrators to ensure their message resonates.

-Research shows that children who engage in activities promoting empathy tend to perform better academically and socially, with 70% of educators noting a marked improvement in classroom dynamics when students approach topics with empathy.
+Research shows that children who engage in activities promoting empathy tend to perform better academically and socially.
+In fact, 70% of educators note a marked improvement in classroom dynamics when students approach topics with empathy.
 This awareness of others’ feelings helps build their character and enhances their ability to work effectively in teams.

 Encouraging Critical Thinking